 Need for IT security pros reaches record levels

-The need for IT security professionals is at an all-time high, it has been claimed.
+Need for IT security pros reaches record levels - The need for IT security professionals is at an all-time high, it has been claimed.

 A survey of 2,256 people training in computer security found that 96 per cent are in full time employment.

 And according to (ISC) 2, which conducted the study, this is despite an increased number of lay offs in the sector due to the current gloomy economic climate.

 Salaries in the industry are also performing well with the average IT security specialist now taking home around £60,000 a year.

 For current data go IT Job Market Size to see the historic job market growth trend data

 Richard Nealon, member of the (ISC) 2 board of directors, told Computer World UK: "We are seeing full employment and growth going forward.
 There needs to be enough people coming into the industry to meet that growth. ”

 Last month Janco’s IT salaries survey found that most companies in the United States see IT security is an area (sic) where greater staffing levels will be needed in the future and actively attempting to recruit programming professionals and internet specialists.

 This chart is not the originally published one, rather it is updated to the current status based on

 analysis by Janco Associates, Inc. For all the latest IT Employment Data click here.